FrancoRamirezz/CSAF_version/README.md

 # CSAF E-commerce Website

 An introduction to the CSAF design.
-The frontend will mostly consist of React and as for the backend, it will consist of Firebase and Flask
+The frontend will mostly consist of React and as for the backend, it will consist of Firebase.
 ## Table of Contents 🤖
 - [Installation Frontend](#installation)
 - [Installation Backend](#usage)